 Is an MBA in Business Analytics Worth It?

-Modern businesses seek objective, quantifiable information to drive business decisions, and data analysis is a primary source of that information.
+Modern businesses seek objective, quantifiable information to drive business decisions.
+Business analysis represents a primary source of that information.

 In the classic 1967 movie The Graduate, an older neighbor offers young protagonist Benjamin Braddock some brief but fervent advice on his upcoming career.
 “Just one word: plastics," the neighbor counsels, adding earnestly, “There’s a great future in plastics."

 The reason is simple: modern businesses seek objective, quantifiable information to drive business decisions, and data analysis is a rich primary source of that information.
-Advances in computing have accelerated the capabilities of, and the rush toward, business analytics; in 2017, IBM predicted that demand for data scientists would grow at an averaged rate of approximately 6.5 percent annually through 2020, totalling nearly three million US jobs.
+Advances in computing have accelerated the capabilities of, and the rush toward, business analytics; the Bureau of Labor Statistics predicts 11 percent growth in the management analytics job market between now and 2031.
+That should result in over 100,000 job openings in management analytics every year.

 As a business analyst with an MBA, you will mine and analyze business data to predict future trends, identify inefficiencies, and anticipate and solve business challenges in any area where data are available and useful.
 That includes strategy, operations, marketing, finance, technology, human resources... in fact, it’s hard to think of a function within modern business that doesn’t generate data that, in the right hands, can yield invaluable insights.